 Most large Western retailers have two major kinds of apparel on their shelves and sourcing these items poses different challenges:

 Core products or basic

-like standard jeans, under garments, socks etc. generally sell throughout the year in fairly good volumes.
+Products like standard jeans, under garments, socks etc. generally sell throughout the year in fairly good volumes.
 These products are usually procured in bulk from manufacturers in Asia based on forecasted sales.
 These manufacturers are able to keep the cost of production low because of long production runs and consequent manufacturing efficiencies.
 However, with large lot production of their orders, retailers end up with huge inventory (at times as much as seven to eight months’ worth).
 Thus, for retailers, not only is their working capital blocked, they are also stuck with large lots of the same designs.
 So, for them, the low sourcing cost of these items comes at a price!

 2. Fashion garments or trendy, more complex and differentiated items like skirts, dresses, shirts, coats etc. are mostly ordered by retailers based on trends forecasted six months in advance for the forthcoming season.
 Their dilemma at this point is whether to ‘Buy Deep’ (more numbers per product at better price) or ‘Buy Shallow’ (less numbers per product with more variety).